 Always Check the Forecast

-Whenever you’re heading at sea, even if for a few hours, make sure to check the weather and marine forecast since the sea often takes no time to turn from pleasant to unpleasant.
+Whenever you’re heading at sea, even if for a few hours, check the weather and marine forecast since the sea often takes no time to turn from pleasant to unpleasant.
 So, remember the odds and develop this wise habit.

 Ensure Everything is Strapped